Leftist Tabloid BuzzFeed Hacks *The Patriot Post*

 But as another notable stalwart advised me to tell our team, “We’re all in this together.
 Onward!”
 And onward we go.

-Imagine, if you will, what the American political landscape would look like if our national mainstream media outlets were actually neutral in their reporting – conducting themselves as journalists rather than ranting political puppets.
+Finally, imagine, if you will, what the American political landscape would look like if our national mainstream media outlets were actually neutral in their reporting – conducting themselves as journalists rather than ranting political puppets.
 It would look much more like what our Founders intended – a nation where protecting Liberty and the Rule of Law enshrined in our Republic’s founding documents, was chief among the concerns of our people.

 Semper Vigilans Fortis Paratus et Fidelis